CCpcalvin/DnD-Dungeon-Master-AI/README.md

 ## Prerequisites

 - `Docker` and `Docker Compose`
-- (Optional) `cuda` for `Ollama` to speed up the LLM performance using GPU.
+- `cuda` for `Ollama` to speed up the LLM performance using GPU.

 ## Using Docker Compose

-1. Open a terminal and run `docker-compose up --build` to build everything and start the container.
+1. Open a terminal and run `docker-compose build` to build the images.

+2. Then run `docker-compose up` to start the containers.

-2. Open a new terminal and run `docker-compose exec -it ollama ollama run llama3.1:8b` to download `llama3.1:8b` as the LLM.
+3. Open a new terminal and run `docker-compose exec -it ollama ollama run llama3.1:8b` to download `llama3.1:8b` as the LLM.

    - After you see the "success" message (you can try to type something and interact with the LLM), you can just type `/bye` to the console to exit.

-3. Run `docker-compose exec -it backend /bin/sh` to open a shell in the `backend` container

-   - Then `cd backend` and run `python manage.py makemigrations` and `python manage.py migrate` to generate the database
-   - At the end, just type `exit` to exit the container.

-4. Now run `docker-compose restart` to reload the container.

-5. Open `http://localhost:5173` in your browser to start the game.
+4. Open `http://localhost:5173` in your browser to start the game.

 ## Close the server